 Program Conversions: Incentives for the Win

 When promoting various energy utility programs, such as paperless billing, outage alerts or My Account enrollment, an incentive is sometimes all you need.
-According to Questline’s performance metrics, paperless billing promotional emails with incentives have a 17% higher open rate and 28% higher CTR than messages without incentives.
+According to Questline Digital’s performance metrics, paperless billing promotional emails with incentives have a 17% higher open rate and 28% higher CTR than messages without incentives.

 Key takeaway for energy utilities: Incentives are often the extra push your customers need to take action, whether to enroll in paperless billing, sign up for My Account, take a survey or participate in other programs.
 Be creative with your incentive and tie it to a particular theme.
 A smart thermostat is a great giveaway around Earth Day, while a gift card might be better suited for a holiday season promotion.